 Our Genetics courses span human, plant and microbial genetics, genomics, and molecular biology, allowing you to explore the genetic basis of cell function and disease.

 You'll study the structure and expression of genes, inheritance and mutations, and learn about the latest molecular techniques for modifying genes, including CRISPR.
-We'll introduce you to how modern genetics is enabling us to understand and treat a range of diseases such as cancer, and help us to tackle global challenges like food sustainability and security.
+We'll introduce you to how modern genetics is enabling us to understand and treat a range of diseases, as well as helping us to tackle global challenges like food sustainability and security.

-As a genetics student you'll learn in lots of different ways, from lectures and group tutorials to learning by doing during practical lab sessions and research projects.
+As a genetics student you'll learn in lots of different ways, from lectures and small group tutorials to learning by doing during practical lab sessions and research projects.

 Top 10 in the UK for Biological Sciences

-The Times and Sunday Times Good University Guide 2020
+The Times and Sunday Times Good University Guide 2021